About Us

 Team 694 is made up of about 150 students and participates annually in the FIRST Robotics Competition (FRC).
 During our six-week build season, we work almost daily in our laboratory at Stuyvesant as our dedicated team members collaborate to design, construct, and program our competing robot with the help of gracious parents and volunteer mentors.

 We strive to share our experience with teams in need.
 To this end we mentor teams and schools both in FRC, FIRSTTech, and FIRST Lego League, as well as performing street-level demos in our school.
-Our team is currently mentoring three new FLL teams, one of which we started ourselves at a nearby church.
-Furthermore, we also assist FRC teams during competitions with PulseCrew, which is made up of a group of experienced students dedicated to helping others with any Software or Engineering issues they may encounter.
-When we hosted our lab's grand opening in December 2022, we demoed our robot for various members of our school's staff as well as Councilmember Marte and Senator Brian Kavanagh.
-We have also reached out to Marte with intentions of testifying at an education committee to advocate for increased STEM funding for afterschool programs around the state, and have multiple planned robot demos for the Spring “inviting local politicians to the exciting competitions.”
+Our team is currently mentoring FLL teams across the city and hoping to expand our efforts.
+Furthermore, we also assist FRC teams during competitions with PulseCrew, which is made up of a group of experienced students dedicated to helping others with any Software or Mechanical Engineering issues they may encounter.
+When we hosted our labs grand opening in December 2022, we demoed our robot for various members of our school's staff as well as Councilmembers and Senators.
+Continuing our efforts in expanding STEM opportunities, we invited an assemblymember to tour our lab in November 2025.

 Team 694's impact lasts not only in our local community, but also intrinsically, within our team's community.
 We have a 100% graduation rate, with most being accepted to some of the best universities in the world.
 To help perpetuate this high standard, we all help to drive one another to do better in school and help each other out when aid is needed.